 Looking for a fresh summer reading list that features both poetry and fiction?
-Read on to explore a mix of new and classic books from BOA Editions—specially tailored by our staff and interns to help you find just the right for this summer.
+Read on to explore a mix of new and classic books from BOA Editions—specially tailored by our interns to help you find just the right for this summer.

 1. For Readers Looking for a Good Beach Read

 Molly Reid’s The Rapture Index, the winner of BOA’s Short Fiction Prize, is a collection of stories that expose human nature and reveal our fears and wonders through strange interactions with animals.
 Typically, animals take a backseat and invisible role in human life, but here, each animals represents our most precious and wild memories, becoming symbols of milestones and adventures along the way.
 This book is a page-turner with each story represented by a new unexpected creature.

 2. For Readers Anticipating a Long Plane Flight

 Looking for a long read to get you through that pre-vacay flight?
 The Education of a Poker Player is a fine choice!
 Each short story is an autobiographical mirror, giving the reader insight into the author’s own life transformation from a child raised in the Catholic Church to learning the temptations of the outside world of women and gambling.
 This book spans across one man’s journey to find himself within religion, faith, and poker.

 The summer brings about memories made with friends and strangers alike, and Rail by Kai Carlson-Wee is a collection of poems that evokes that same feeling as the author reveals the portraits of the American West he observed during his travels train-hopping.
 In “Depression”, he writes: